PREVENT Lead at Comberton Village College is:

 - Scripted speech

 To find out more about how to help someone close to you, please click on the agencies below for some resources that provide guidance and support:

 Staff at Comberton Village College are trained on PREVENTion of Radicalisation to be aware of the threat, spotting the signs and how to report any concerns.

 Report a Concern

-If you are concerned about a student or young person at Comberton Village College email the PREVENT Lead, Sean Pollock and firstname.lastname@example.org.
+If you are concerned about a student or young person at Comberton Village College email the PREVENT Lead, David Clarke at firstname.lastname@example.org and email@example.com.
 If this is of an urgent matter, please call 101 or in an emergency always call 999.